|

 9-25-13

-This is why I coach!
 “Hey coach, it’s nick from basketball.
 I would like to thank you for everything.
 At tryouts everybody commented on how much improvement they had seen from my last year and I owe it all to you!
 See you tomorrow night!”
+This is why I coach!

-August 26th.
 I recently had a parent remark that they really liked the practices because their kids are held accountable.
 Over the course of the past couple years we have had over 70 players quit Hume Basketball.
 I am fine with that.
 Basketball is a passion of mine.
 If you are going to make it in life then demands and accountability need to be front and center.
 I’ve heard all the reasons kids quit and parents think they are doing the right thing by allowing their son/daughter to quit in the face of adversity.
 It is a shame.
 Put in the work, don’t complain and let the chips fall where they may.
 But don’t give excuses.
 My program isn’t easy.
 Life isn’t easy.
 I wouldn’t do it any other way.
 Interesting observation-the older kids who generally come to my practices are generally the ones who quit the fastest.
 Older players know what it is to be lazy.
 Younger players just give it their all and don’t know any better but to work hard for 90 minutes.
 I look forward to being these kids coach for life!

 July 1st, 2013